awsdocs/amazon-workspaces-administration-guide/doc_source/connect-to-linux-workspaces-with-ssh.md

 **Note**
 Before completing either of the following procedures, make sure that you have the following:
-The NetBIOS name of the WorkSpace that you want to connect to\.
+The NetBIOS name of the Active Directory domain that you are connected to\.
 The username that you use to connect to the WorkSpace\.
 The public or private IP address of the WorkSpace that you want to connect to\.
 For instructions on how to obtain this information, see "Prerequisites for SSH Connections to Amazon Linux WorkSpaces" earlier in this topic\.